Read Blog

 Health Risks Associated with AFFF Exposure

 Being exposed to AFFF firefighting foam can increase your risk for several serious health conditions.
-Research has linked AFFF exposure to kidney cancer, testicular cancer, liver cancer, thyroid disease, thyroid cancer, and ulcerative colitis.
+Research has linked AFFF exposure to both kidney cancer and testicular cancer.
 These health risks are significant, and anyone who has worked with or around AFFF firefighting foam may be eligible to file an AFFF lawsuit if they have subsequently developed a related illness.

 AFFF lawyers are actively investigating claims for individuals who have been diagnosed with these conditions after exposure to AFFF.
 If you or a loved one has been exposed to AFFF firefighting foam and subsequently developed a health problem, you may be eligible to receive compensation through an AFFF settlement.
 Don’t wait to seek help—understanding your eligibility to file and working with experienced legal professionals can make all the difference in your recovery and your future.